sinai-dev/OSLDocs/Guides/Characters.md

 The C# classes for custom characters are `SL_Character` and `CustomCharacters`.

-### OnSpawn Event
+### Events

-`public event Action<Character, string> OnSpawn`
+`Action<Character, string> OnSpawn`

-The most important thing to know about your SL_Character template is the OnSpawn event.
+* The most important thing to know about your SL_Character template is the OnSpawn event.

-This event is invoked <b>locally</b> for <b>all clients</b> via RPC.
+* This event is invoked <b>locally</b> for <b>all clients</b> via RPC.
 You do not need to use your own RPC manager for this.

-When you call `CreateCharacter` manually, you can include a `string extraRpcData` with any manual network sync that you want to send.
+* When you call `CreateCharacter` manually, you can include a `string extraRpcData` with any manual network sync that you want to send.

+`Action<Character, string, string> OnSaveApplied`
+* OnSaveApplied is called when a save is applied to an SL_Character.
+* The first string contains the `extraRpcData` which was provided to the Spawn method (if any), and the second string is `extraSaveData` which you may have provided for the OnCharacterBeingSaved event.

+`Func<Character, string> OnCharacterBeingSaved`
+* OnCharacterBeingSaved is called before an SL_Character is saved.
+* The return string value you must provide is the `extraSaveData` that will be provided to OnSaveApplied for you.

 ### Examples